 LSLP as a research unit, needs to address different constituencies: On the one hand, we have logistic and academic duties related to the Medellín branch and our host institution.
 On the other, we continue working on our regional and international projection.
 Addressing the needs and concerns at these levels requires a larger structure.
-LSLP Leadership & Support brings together several LSLP researchers with specific duties and tasks.
-Our organizational chart (effective as is until July 2022) features the following:
+LSLP Leadership brings together several LSLP researchers with specific duties and tasks.
+Our organizational chart features the following:

 LSLP's Founder and Chair